Young adult romance literature: 1980s and 1990s

 In contrast, a survey of librarians by Publishers Weekly found that they approved of teen romances that "portray working mothers, single-parent households, and girls with hobbies and career aspirations", and that they encourage teenagers to read (although they did decry the "formula" approach).

 The category romances were supplanted in popularity by chick lit such as Gossip Girl and The A-List, which some classify as romance, and young adult horror such as the Fear Street series.

 2000s

 The early 21st century saw a resurgence of individual authors.
-Notable authors include Stephenie Meyer, Sarah Dessen, Meg Cabot, Louise Rennison, Anna Godberson, Melissa de la Cruz, Cecily von Ziegesar, Simone Elkeles, Lurlene McDaniel, CAnn Brashares, Kate Brian, Zoey Dean, Annette Curtis Klause, and Megan McCafferty.
+Notable authors include Stephenie Meyer, Sarah Dessen, Meg Cabot, Louise Rennison, Anna Godberson, Melissa de la Cruz, Cecily von Ziegesar, Simone Elkeles, Lurlene McDaniel, Ann Brashares, Kate Brian, Zoey Dean, Annette Curtis Klause, and Megan McCafferty.

 Young adult romance novels in the 21st century have a greater variety of protagonist than the earlier novels.
 A popular Harlequin Teen series was Kimani Tru, written by black authors (male and female).
 The first book, Indigo Summer, published in 2007, was on the Essence bestsellers list.
 The wider array of characters, settings, and plots has resulted in a number of sub-genres within the young adult romance category.